-Moving in with your significant other is a big step in a relationship and it’s more than okay to be scared.
-So much is left to question – will he want my side of the bed?
+Moving in with your significant other is a big step in a relationship and it?s more than okay to be scared.
+So much is left to question ? will he want my side of the bed?
 Will we agree on a coffee table?
 Does this mean I have to stop eating Chipotle three times a week?
-Well, I’m here to tell you that all these concerns are normal, valid and worth thinking through.
+Well, I?m here to tell you that all these concerns are normal, valid and worth thinking through.
+If you are in the process of trying to find the right property to move into, it would be worth checking out the JLL Residential Development Germany project.

 1. You Will Lose Some Alone Time